justinwoo/my-blog-posts/posts/2017-06-29-datatype-generic-programming-for-generating-typescript-code-from-purescript.md

+# Datatype-Generic programming for generating TypeScript code from Purescript

 *A guide I could have used getting started*

 By no means is this going to be a comprehensive review, or really even present anything new to the topic, and I'll try to add links to much better, in-depth explanations below the article.
 I hope this will help people like me, who've never really tried to do any Generic programming (no, not the "Java/OOP Generics") get started in doing something for fun.